 He shrugged his shoulders.

 Kneeling by the barril, I removed the cap and stuck in the hose.
 More suction was needed to draw the water up from the bottom, but up it came and I took two gulps.
-Two gulps of stale tasting water are better than no gulps at all when you’re thirsty, a fact I was very conscious of.
+When you’re thirsty, two gulps of stale tasting water are better than no gulps at all, a fact I was very aware of at that moment.
 Still on my knees, I looked inside the laundry basket under the steering bench.
-There were three small fish lying on the bottom.
-Two red snappers and a sand shark.
+There were two small fish lying side by side, a red snapper and a sand shark.

 I got up and walked forward to my corner at the tabernacle.
 I leaned against the beam and watched as Mamede untangled one of his fishing lines.
 He had two other lines out, each tied to a leg and hanging limply in the water.
 It looked as if the puppet master above had just snipped him free.